freqtrade/freqtrade/docs/rest-api.md

 ### Message WebSocket

-The API Server makes available a websocket endpoint for subscribing to RPC messages from the FreqTrade Bot.
+The API Server includes a websocket endpoint for subscribing to RPC messages from the freqtrade Bot.
 This can be used to consume real-time data from your bot, such as entry/exit fill messages, whitelist changes, populated indicators for pairs, and more.

 Assuming your rest API is set to `127.0.0.1` on port `8080`, the endpoint is available at `http://localhost:8080/api/v1/message/ws`.

 To access the websocket endpoint, the `ws_token` is required as a query parameter in the endpoint URL.

 To generate a safe `ws_token` you can run the following code:

 ``` python
 >>> import secrets
 >>> secrets.token_urlsafe(25)
 'hZ-y58LXyX_HZ8O1cJzVyN6ePWrLpNQv4Q'
 ```

 You would then add that token under `ws_token` in your `api_server` config.
 Like so: